sparkfun/Qwiic_Transparent_OLED_HUD/README.md

 [*SparkFun Qwiic Transparent OLED HUD Hookup Guide (LCD-15079)*](https://www.sparkfun.com/products/14691)

 Qwiic Breakout for the WiseChip US-0011GMIAG01 OLED HUD.
+Clear screens are no longer a thing of the Sci-Fi world!
+The Qwiic Transparent OLED HUD is SparkFun's answer to all of your futuristic transparent HUD needs.
+Designed for use in vehicle heads-up displays, this OLED panel is brilliant in the dark but easily visible in daylight.
+The display is "area colored" meaning that while no one segment can change colors, there are different colored segments on the display.

 Repository Contents
 -------------------